 Pharmacokinetic Modelling of Albendazole and Albendazole Sulfoxide

 To each of these collated time series, we fitted a physiologically inspired pharmacokinetic model of Albendazole and Albendazole Sulfoxide’s dynamics consisting of a series of linked ordinary differential equations (see Figure 2 for further details on model structure and formulation).
-This model was fitted individually to each time series using a Bayesian Markov Chain Monte Carlo based framework, using uninformative priors over the model parameters.
+This model was fitted individually to each time series using a Bayesian Markov chain Monte Carlo based framework, using uninformative priors over the model parameters.
 The results of the fitting revealed that the model was able to capture the observed pharmacokinetics of both Albendazole and Albendazole Sulfoxide well, including the substantial variation in pharmacokinetic profiles observed between the different studies (Figure 3).

 Regression Relating Pharmacokinetic Parameters to Patient Population Characteristics